StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ### Checks and streams

 Streams and health checks can be sent to StackState together with a topology component.
-These will then be mapped together in StackState to give you telemetry streams and health states on your components.
+These can then be mapped together in StackState by a StackPack to give you telemetry streams and health states on your components.

 All telemetry classes and methods can be imported from `stackstate_checks.base`.
 The following stream types can be added: